cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Versioning
 ~~~~~~~~~~

 Upon creation on the CAP platform, each analysis will be persistently identified with a unique identifier, and each edit after will be recorded as an updated version of the analysis through the identifier system.
-This will enable references to intermediary analysis steps in the analysis notes, and keep track of the analyses each step of the way.
+This will enable references to intermediary analysis steps in the analysis notes, and keeping track of the analyses each step of the way.

 Search and Retrieve
 -------------------
+The powerful search capability of CAP can help users with finding both archived and on-going analyses and access the analysis information in detail on a federated platform.

 TODO Short descrription